ZarockNZ/silverstripe-geodata-imagefield/README.md

 If the file has geolocation tags in it once the file is chosen the marker on the map will move to that location automatically (the user can adjust manually if desired).

+Note this only works on front-end forms at this time.

 ## Requirements
     * Silverstripe 3.1.x+
     * JQuery-1.7.1+